 The increasing popularity of bicycling as a sport and a means of transportation has made bicycles an easy target for thieves.
 It is estimated that over 1.5 million bicycles are stolen every year.
 Nowhere is bicycle theft a bigger problem than on college campuses.

 Bikes that are registered are less likely to be stolen, and if stolen and recovered, more likely to be returned to their owners.
 The bicycle registration information is kept on file at Ball State University Police Department, so even if the owner has graduated or moved, Ball State police will be able to provide ownership information on the bicycle.
-Additionally, if a bicycle with the registration sticker is located by another enforcement agency anywhere in the U.S., they can contact us, and the owner can be identified.

 Where is the serial number located?

 The serial number is generally stamped onto the bicycle frame (not on wheels, etc.),

 On one of the rear forks (left) or (right)

 6. On one of the rear stay bars (left) or (right)

 For more information contact Crime Prevention Coordinator Mike Baker @ (765) 285-3009